Service (Tenrikyo): Kagura Service

+In Shinto, the kagura is a ceremonial dance; in Tenrikyo, it is considered to be the religion's most sacred dance.

 Hashimoto cites three meanings behind the performance of the Kagura Service–to represent God's creative power at the time of human conception and thus inspire humankind to live the Joyous Life, to reconfirm humankind's relationship with God and the universe, and to realize the importance of living by God's original intention for humankind.

 Performance

 The Kagura Service is performed by ten people, five males and five females, who surround the Kanrodai.
 Each person represents a different divine providence that participated in the creation, wearing a unique kagura mask and dancing to unique hand movements (see diagram to the right and table below).

 The performers of the Kagura Service are chosen from the inner circle of the administrative staff at Tenrikyo Church Headquarters.
 The ten performers and the musical instrument players switch roles on a monthly basis.
 However, the roles of the Shinbashira and his wife remain the same throughout all performances and that is to represent Kunitokotachi-no-Mikoto and Omotari-no-Mikoto respectively.

 The song text for the Kagura Service is exactly the same as that of the Seated Service (the first, second, and third sections of the Mikagura-uta); the only difference between them is the number of repetitions of the third section.
 The first section is repeated twenty-one times, the second section is performed only once, and the third section is performed seven times in sets of three, amounting to a total of twenty-one times.